vamsibanda/forex-rl-challenge/README.md

 # If you are interested in academics:
 Are you an academician?
 Use FX RL challenge to experiment with it in your publication.

-You won't need to worry about the feature extraction, as I already did that for you.
+You won't need to worry about the right feature extraction, as I already did that for you.

 Fixed input to challengers will allow a clear benchmarking of RL methods developed.